justdvnsh/Help-Articles-Eurail/README.md

 ## Architecture

-The app follows **Clean Architecture** with clear separation of concerns:
+The app follows **Clean Architecture along with MVI** with clear separation of concerns:

 ### Layer Responsibilities